lyndonb1/churchoflivingwaters/README.md

 3. In GitHub Settings → Pages, enter your custom domain
 4. Enable "Enforce HTTPS" for security

+### DNS Configuration for Google Search Console

+**Note**: Added Google Search Console support through a DNS TXT record change.
+This allows Google to verify domain ownership and provide search analytics and indexing tools for the website.

 ## 🛠️ Technology Stack

 - **HTML5**: Semantic markup